 It is advised to use cotton or a lint-free cloth for your Singer sewing machine.
 The cloth should be small enough so that you can easily wipe the area of application.
 It’s also helpful to have an old toothbrush on hand in case any dirt has accumulated around the needle plate and feed dog area.
 This will help you to get into those tight corners and loosen up any dirt that may be clogging the oiling hole on the machine.

 When you are cleaning out your Singer sewing machine, it is important to be thorough and make sure that there isn’t any dirt or hair blocking the oiling hole on your machine.
 You can use an old toothbrush in order to scrub around the feed dog area of your device.
 This will help loosen anything that may have accumulated there and give you a clear view of the oiling hole.
-It’s important to remember that although Singer sewing machines are not made with excessive complication, they still need some expert care in order to keep them running smoothly for years to come.
+It’s important to remember that although Singer sewing machines are not made with excessive complications, they still need some expert care in order to keep them running smoothly for years to come.
 It is advised that all owners should check their machine regularly so as not to miss any dirt or hair clogging the oiling hole.

 Know the parts properly